SixSq/old.sixsq.github.com/_products-and-services/nuvla/features/1_automation-as-a-service.md

 icon: fa-bolt
 ---

-Benefit from high level of automation:
+Benefit from a high level of automation:

  * No lock-in
  * Cost control